August 15, 2022 | Purdue Global

-The Board Certified Behavior Analyst (BCBA) and Board Certified Assistant Behavior Analyst (BCaBA) certifications are intended to help protect vulnerable populations.
-Certification by the Behavior Analyst Certification Board (BACB) is voluntary and, in addition to licensure, mandated in 34 states.
+The Board Certified Behavior Analyst® (BCBA®) and Board Certified Assistant Behavior Analyst® (BCaBA®) certifications are intended to help protect vulnerable populations.
+Certification by the Behavior Analyst Certification Board® (BACB®) is voluntary and, in addition to licensure, mandated in 37 states.
 Behavior analyst professionals electing certification agree to adhere to a code of ethics, certain practice requirements, and disciplinary measures.

-Demand for analysts with BCBA or BCaBA certification has significantly increased every year between 2010 and 2021, according to the BACB.
-Nationwide, demand for BCBA holders was up 38% in 2021 over the previous year and up 7% for BCaBA holders.
+Demand for analysts with BCBA or BCaBA certification has significantly increased every year since 2010, according to the BACB.
+Nationwide, demand for BCBA holders was up 14% in 2023 over the previous year, though it dropped by 3% for BCaBA holders.

 BCBA vs. BCaBA: What's the Difference?